 “Is my Crystal Collection unethical?
 Am I doing something wrong?”

-But now that you watched the above video and you know what we really should be shining the light on and the problems would get corrected if people knew the true issues at play here?
+But now that you watched the above video and you know what we really should be shining the light on, do you also feel the problems would get corrected if people knew the true issues at play here?